TKMS: Composition

 As of August 30, 2006, the group represented a sales volume of around €2.2 billion and had a workforce of 8,400 people.

 It is said that ThyssenKrupp wants to sell its Yards' Business in Emden, Kiel and Hamburg.

-Company history
+On the 12th of April 2023, ThyssenKrupp sold its stake on Hellenic Shipyards to George Prokopiou.

+History

 The corporation opened a branch office in Karachi, Pakistan on 25 July 2007.
 By January 2009, it had become one of the biggest private shipbuilding companies in Pakistan.

-In 2017 the Israeli government made a deal with TKMS about 3 "Dakae-Class" submarines.
-Benjamin Netanyahu is said to have enforced the submarine business against the will of the military and defense ministry.
-The government under incumbent Prime Minister Naftali Bennet is planning a committee of inquiry.
-Several parties involved in the business are being prosecuted for corruption.